 On successful completion of the program students will have:

-- Apply a range of analytical and problem-solving skills to deal with issues in the practice of disaster risk reduction
+- Applied a range of analytical and problem-solving skills to deal with issues in the practice of disaster risk reduction

-- Analyse legislative policy and procedural influences upon disaster risk reduction actions in the context of public, private and not-for-profit sector organisations.
+- Analysed legislative policy and procedural influences upon disaster risk reduction actions in the context of public, private and not-for-profit sector organisations.

-- Develop resilient organisational strategies in the context of disaster risk reduction.
+- Developed resilient organisational strategies in the context of disaster risk reduction.

 Level 8 Graduate Certificate